AbdielCortes/FBU-App/README.md

 **Optional Nice-to-have Stories**

-- [ ] Multi image posts
+- [x] Liking posts
-- [ ] Liking posts
+- [x] Commenting on posts
 - [ ] Sharing posts
-- [ ] Commenting on posts
-- [ ] Profile shows all of the users posts using a collection view
+- [x] Profile shows all of the users posts using a collection view
 - [ ] Private messages

 ### 2. Screen Archetypes